WilliamMillet/terminus/README.md

     - `content_type`: A `ContentType` enum representing the content type being sent (e.g "`application/json`").
 The value of this will be the actual content type header string.

 ## Middleware
 Terminus supports the use of middleware before and after a core function request.
 This can be used for authentication, logging, validation and various other tasks.
-One way to start a global middleware *pipeline* is to use the `pre_request` decorator:
+There are two types of middleware:
+- **API global middleware** - executes before or after all routes in the API
+- **Route specific middleware** - executes before or after *one* specific route Both of these exists as part of the *middleware pipeline*, which executes in the following order:
+1. API global middleware defined using the `pre_request` decorator.
+Within this stage of the pipeline, execution will occur in the code order that the `pre-request` decorators are used.
+For example, if I decorate one piece of middleware on line 1 and another on line 23, the one on line 1 will execute first.
+2. Route specific middleware defined using the `pre` keyword argument on a route decorator.
+The value of the `pre` argument should be a list, and execution should occur from the start to the end of the list
+3. The primary function itself defined using `@api.[method]`
+4. Route specific middleware defined using the `after` keyword argument.
+The ordering within this works the same as route specific middleware defined with the `pre` keyword argument
+5. API global middleware defined using the `after_request` decorator.
+The ordering when multiple of pieces of this middleware exist is the same as API global middleware that executes before a function

+### API global middleware
+To define piece of API global middleware that executes before a function, you can do the following:
 ```py
 @api.pre_request
 def pre1(req: Request):